Core Idea

 Christensen, Clayton M. (1997).
 The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail.
 Harvard Business School Press.
 ISBN: 978-0-875-84585-2.

-- Shows how processes and values optimised for sustaining existing business systematically prevent established companies from pursuing disruptive innovations; macro-level parallel to the growth paradox at the team level
+- Shows how processes optimised for sustaining business prevent established companies from pursuing disruptive innovations

 -